francois/nofrills-sleep-tracker/doc/01_decision_making_process.markdown

   <p>While I'm testing, I'm fine with Heroku's free dyno that sleeps.
 Now that I've opened the can of worms and I'm showing the app to other people, I'll pay for a hobby plan, for a month or two.
 I'll see how that goes.</p>
 </dd>

-<dt>Multi-tenant or single user?</dt>
+<dt>Multitenant or single user?</dt>
 <dd>
   <p>That was a fun decision!
 Going single user meant that I would be alone to pay for the app's hosting.
-If I went multi-tenant, I could have a "product" that other people could use, and maybe even donate.
-In the end, even if I was the sole user, I chose to go multi-tenant, for the learning experience.
+If I went multitenant, I could have a "product" that other people could use, and maybe even donate.
+In the end, even if I was the sole user, I chose to go multitenant, for the learning experience.
 Designing for other people is different than designing for oneself only.</p>
-  <p>Being multi-tenant did not preclude going single-user: simply hide the instance behind a Basic Auth wall and that's it.</p>
+  <p>Being multitenant did not preclude going single-user: simply hide the instance behind a Basic Auth wall and that's it.</p>
 </dd>

 <dt>Real notion of a user or fully anonymous?</dt>